samblouir/birdie/README.md

    }
    ```

-   Then we can make a text_grabber_fn like this to tell the dataloader how to extract the text from each element:
+   Then we can make a text_grabber_fn like this to tell the dataloader how to extract the text from each element.
   ```
   def text_grabber_fn(x):
     return x["entry"]["text"]